helidon-io/helidon/docs/se/guides/webclient.md

 3. Specify how the name of the metric will be generated using the `nameFormat`.
 4. Build a WebClient Metric Service that can count number of GET requests made.
 <!--@mdc :: -->

-requests executed on the `localhost`.
+In this example, the metric uses a `Counter` to measure the number of `GET` requests executed on the `localhost`.
 The format strings in the parameter value of `nameFormat` method will identify how the name of a metric will get
 generated: